yosemitebandit/meduele/readme.md

     - twilioTranscription, englishTranscription, nativeLanguageTranscription would all be good
  - make this a true hotline -- if a volunteer is online and 'available' route an incoming call to them rather than voicemail
+ - method for marking cases as resolved
+ - method to flag a call as 'in need of translation'

 ### should-fix
  - failures in firefox; related to <audio> element? ..if so, I don't think this element is needed
- - alignment of those little error bars

 ### other notes